East Sumatra revolution: Ethnic tensions

-Religious Divisions and Islamic Movements
+Religious divisions and Islamic movements

-Another division between the Malays and the two groups was religion, whereby the Malays were mostly Muslims and majority of the Karo people (Indonesia) and Simalungun were Christians or animists.
+Another division between the Malays and the two groups was religion, whereby the Malays were mostly Muslims and majority of the Karo and Simalungun were Christians or animists.
 Despite being the third-largest group in the 1930s, the Javanese, in particular the Abangan, were perceived by the Malays to have a lower social status and their practice of Islam was seen to be nominal.
 The Malays were usually regarded as the traditional protectors of Islam by the authorities and the other Muslim reformist forces who advocated an Islam different from the Malay orientation were seen as threats to the authority of the sultans.
 The former was known as the Kaum Tua (old group) and the latter as the Kaum Muda (young group, reformist) who "...sought to free the Islamic communities from superstitious beliefs.".

 There were two major modernist Islamic movements launched by the Kaum Muda: firstly, the Muhammadiyah movement that involved conflicts over religious texts and teachings and secondly, the Jamiatul Wasliyah organization which shared common interests with Muhammadiah.
-Even though the Kuam Muda presented themselves as “non-political” Islamic leaders, the kerajaan still regarded those organizations with hostility and decided to support the Kuam Tua instead.
+Even though the Kuam Muda presented themselves as "non-political" Islamic leaders, the kerajaan, literally means 'kingdom,' which in this case refers to the indirectly ruled states of Dutch East Indies, still regarded those organizations with hostility and decided to support the Kuam Tua instead.
 Hence, the Malays were said to claim dominance in both political and cultural spheres, which led to resentment of the Malay aristocratic class and Malays in general.

-The Political Movement
+The political movement

 During the late 1930s, the national movements led by the pergerakan were developing rapidly among urban and educated sections of the Indonesian community.
 One example was the East Sumatra Association, which was created in 1938 by Dutch-educated Malays and was later led by Dr Tengku Mansur (who was connected to the Asahan royal family).
 The political association aimed to improve the social status of East Sumatran natives, including Simalungun people and Karo people (Indonesia).
 The national movement then slowly reached out to small farmers of the tobacco-growing area, which eventually provided the rudiments of an important rural base for the two nationalist parties, GERINDO and PARINDRA in East Sumatra.
 Besides raising voices that disagreed with the Dutch repression and Malay aristocracy, the two parties also played important roles in initiating and mobilizing resources to support the 1946 East Sumatra social revolution.
-Moderate members of PARINDRA even took the initiative to form a Comité Indonesia in an attempt to present a united pergerakan front to the Japanese.
-They were motivated to launch a new Indonesian-controlled administration with the support from the Japanese.
-However, the garnering of support from the Japanese did not work out well because the priority of the Japanese was to obtain the oil and plantation produce from East Sumatra rather than making any significant political changes to the existing government structures.
-Furthermore, the policies adopted by the Japanese were seen as a continuance of Dutch support for the kerajaan that caused nationalists to hold stronger negative feelings towards the Sultans and Malay aristocrats.